-- The contract boundary is assumed to be the length of time it would take the Company to unilaterally terminate the contract after serving relevant notice.
-This period of notice is assumed to be 12 months with the exception of Section 32 ("S32") policies; - FIL Life does not have the unilateral right to terminate its S32 unit-linked policies and the contract boundary for these contracts is the planned retirement date of the policyholder; - The calculation of the VIF takes account of the expected lapse and mortality experience of the business.
+- The projection of future administration charges less expenses continues until the first point at which the Company may unilaterally terminate the contracts (after serving relevant notice).
+This period of notice is assumed to be 12 months except for Section 32 (S32) policies.
+For the S32 policies, the projections continue until the planned retirement date of the policyholder, assuming no further contributions.
+These assumptions are unchanged from the 2017 valuation. - The calculation of the VIF takes account of the expected lapse and mortality experience of the business.
 The assumed lapse rates are based on past experience.
-For the S32 policies a lapse assumption of 5.55% has been assumed.
-For other types of policies the assumed lapse rates are between 5.32% and 23.18% depending on the actual experience; - Expenses continue to be subject to the terms specified under the IASA agreement.
+For the S32 policies a lapse assumption of 6%(2017: 6%) has been assumed, which is the historical average of lapses.
+For other types of policies, the assumed lapse rates are between 5% and 23% (2017: 5% to 23%) depending on recent actual experience. - S32 policyholders are assumed to retire once they reach age 70. - Expenses are subject to the terms specified under the IASA. - The discount rates (and investment returns) used are those provided by the European Insurance and Occupational Pensions Authority (EIOPA) as at 30 June 2018, and which are based on market swap rates.
+No adjustment has been made for any of the matching adjustment, volatility adjustment, or the transitional measure on risk-free interest rates.
+Discount rates have decreased over the year, although this has no material impact.

-Annuity liabilities: Background
+Annuity Liabilities: Background

 FIL Life has a small portfolio of GBP denominated single and joint life annuity policies, all of which are currently in-payment.
 No new policies have been written since July 2010.
-The payments on some of these policies are linked to inflation (either RPI or LPI), with the remainder either having fixed increases or no increases.
-For the purpose of reporting QRT S.12.01, we have chosen to classify all such policies as "Contracts with options and guarantees".

-The entire portfolio is fully reinsured to, and administered by, Hannover Life Reassurance (U.K.) Ltd ("Hannover Rück SE").
+The payments on some of these policies are linked to inflation, either RPI or LPI, with the remainder either having fixed increases or no increases.
+The entire portfolio is fully reinsured to, and administered by the UK branch of Hannover Rück SE.

-Annuity liabilities: BEL and Reinsurance Recoverable
+Annuity Liabilities: BEL and Reinsurance Recoverable